-Alongside several of my environment-passionate friends, I recently set up a National Town Hall for the newly created Youth Climate Action Team hub located in the DMV area.
+The Youth Climate Action Team nonprofit recently set up a National Town Hall for the newly created Youth Climate Action Team hub located in the DMV area.
 Given the current unprecedented situation, we hosted this event virtually via Zoom, which gave the team the opportunity to open the event worldwide.
-Thus, I reached out to Inger Andersen, the United Nations Undersecretary-General and the United Nations Environment Programme Executive Director, who at the time was located in Kenya, to speak in our National Town Hall on the topic of Covid-19 and climate change.
+Our main speaker for this event was Inger Andersen, the United Nations Undersecretary-General and the United Nations Environment Programme Executive Director, who at the time was located in Kenya, who spoke on the topic of Covid-19 and climate change.
 Additionally, we included speakers including Sophia Kianni, the founder of Climate Cardinals; Zamir Ticknor and Tallulah Costa, directors of the Virginia Youth Climate Cooperative, and Angel Nwadbia, a Black Lives Matter activist to speak on issues regarding environmental racism.
-By July 8th, we had about 96 people from all around the world, including from Europe, on our sign up list, surpassing our initial goal of 60 sign ups.

 Here are several topics that Inger Andersen presented regarding climate change: